-A. LOCAL APPROVALS
+B. LOCAL APPROVALS

 The County, its officials, its officers, its employees and its agents shall be subject to, and shall comply with all applicable Local Approvals and Pre-existing Local Approvals.
-The Limits of Waste, the Facility, generally, and the operations at the Facility shall be subject to all applicable County and City pre-existing ordinances and approvals.
+The Limits of Waste, the Facility, generally, and the operations at the Facility shall be subject to all applicable County and City, and Town pre-existing ordinances and approvals.
 In particular, all pre-existing local zoning approvals are applicable to the Facility.

-B. SOURCE OF WASTE
+C. SOURCE OF WASTE

 No more than 5% of waste generated outside of Dane County can be Disposed of at the Facility unless an exception is specifically authorized by the County Board of Supervisors.
-Waste generated at the Sustainability Campus as a residual of recycling or normal business activities is considered waste that is generated within the County.
-No action will be taken by the County Board to allow Disposal of more than 5% of Solid Waste from outside the County without first providing 30 days notice to the City, the Town, and the Village.
+No action will be taken by the County Board to allow Disposal of more than 5% of Solid Waste from outside the County without first providing 30 days notice to the City and the Town.

-C. HOURS OF OPERATION
+D. HOURS OF OPERATION

-The County shall only receive Solid Waste at the Facility between 6:00 a.m. and 5:00 p.m., Monday through Friday, and 7:00 a.m. and 2:00 p.m. on Saturdays.
-The County may operate equipment up to 30 minutes before the hours listed above to facilitate opening the Facility.
-The Facility may receive Solid Waste from 7:00 a.m. to 5:00 p.m. on Saturdays following either:
+The County shall only operate the Facility between 6:00 a.m. and 5:00 p.m., Monday through Friday, and 7:00 a.m. and 2:00 p.m. on Saturdays; where operation of the Facility is defined to mean the receipt of waste.
+The County may operate equipment up to 30 minutes before and after hours listed above to facilitate opening and closing of the Facility.
+Operations may occur inside buildings outside of the hours listed above, subject to compliance with City zoning and noise ordinances.
+The Facility may be operated from 7:00 a.m. to 5:00 p.m. on Saturdays following either:

-- 1. Any legal holiday recognized by the City of Madison or Dane County; or, - 2.
-A week within which adverse weather conditions (such as high winds, rain, extreme cold, ice or heavy snow) have prevented local municipalities from collecting waste for at least one (1) day or the County from operating the Facility for an aggregate period of more than five (5) hours in any one day.
+- 1. A week within which New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, Christmas Day or other legal holidays occur; or, - 2.
+A week within which adverse weather conditions (such as high winds, rain, extreme cold, ice or heavy snow) have prevented the County from operating the Facility for an aggregate period of more than five (5) hours in any one day.